Can Dehydration Cause Headaches?

 I bought a Thermos Smart Lid water bottle to help track digitally.
 I track my migraine life both digitally and with paper/pencil.
 The water bottle comes with an app that tracks ounces consumed, hours you have drunk, and sips.
 It shows the temperatures of the water along with the activity.
-You can customize your goal or use the suggested goal according to your personal statistics.
-This water bottle and app give me an accurate reading and I like it.
+You can customize your goal or use the suggested goal according to your statistics.
+This water bottle and app give me an accurate reading, which I like.
 So far, the app has been helpful in tracking and understanding if my migraine is triggered by dehydration.
-Not all triggers are avoidable but hydration is.
+Not all triggers are avoidable, but hydration is.
 I think that this helps with my overall battle.
 Another option is to get a prelabeled bottle as a reminder.
 Motivational quotes and time reminders can help keep you on track.

 If your water bottle reminding you isn’t enough, set alarms on your phone to drink every few hours.

-When I think the heat is going to be an issue, I use hydration tablets on vacations and sweaty situations.
-I overheat easily and always keep a tube of NUUN tablets to drop in my water to get a boost of electrolytes.
+When I think the heat will be an issue, I use hydration tablets on vacations and in sweaty situations.
+I overheat easily and always keep a tube of NUUN tablets to drop in my water to boost electrolytes.

 - Avoid caffeine